-We’re talking about the loot this week as we get our wallets out and count our beans.
+We’re talking All About That Ca$h this week as we get our wallets out and count our beans.

-From joint accounts to secret ones, this week, me and my lovely, Lindalin, discuss the cash sitch and get some perspective from Brisbane money coach, Laura McDonnell.
+From joint accounts to secret ones, this week, Lindalin and I discuss the cash sitch and get some perspective from Brisbane money coach, Laura McDonnell.

 Sex & Money

 We all know we’re not a factual podcast, but I’m pretty confident when I say that sex and money are two topics that every single couple ever fight about.

 And this week, Lindalin and I discussed the money situation with a bit of help of Brisbane money coach, Laura McDonnell.
 Laura reached out to us saying that she works with many couples who have heated disagreements over money.
 Money is emotional, as is an intimate relationship, so when the two collide, fireworks go off – and not in a sexy way!